 Sheril's writing has appeared in publications such as Bloomberg and CNN frequently covering topics that bridge science and society from hydraulic fracturing to climate change.
 Her work has also been published in scientific journals including Science and Nature and she is featured in the anthology The Best American Science Writing 2010.

-Sheril is a science advisor to NPR's Science Friday, and its nonprofit partner, Science Friday Initiative.
-She speaks regularly around the country to audiences at universities, federal agencies, and museums.
-Sheril has appeared in documentaries and been a guest on such programs as CBS This Morning and The Today Show.
+Sheril speaks regularly around the country to audiences at universities, federal agencies, and museums.
+She has appeared in documentaries and been a guest on such programs as CBS This Morning and The Today Show.
 She has also served on the program committee for the American Association for the Advancement of Science (AAAS) and been a TEDGlobal and TEDx speaker.

 Previously, Sheril was a research scientist with the Webber Energy Group at UT Austin's Center for International Energy and Environmental Policy.
 In addition, she was a research associate at Duke University's Nicholas School of the Environment with The Pimm Group and has been a Fellow with the Center for Biodiversity and Conservation at the American Museum of Natural History and a Howard Hughes Research Fellow.
 She also helped to found Science Debate in 2007; an initiative encouraging candidates to address science research and innovation issues on the campaign trail.

 Sheril has hosted blogs at Wired and Discover.
 She also regularly contributes to a variety of science websites such as NPR and Climate Progress.
 An archive of blog posts can be viewed at cultureofscience.com.
 Sheril was born in Suffern, New York and is also a musician.
 She currently lives in Monterey, California with her husband David Lowry and son.